cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ## Plotting

 Finally, let's plot the histograms.
 For this we need to make changes to [plot.py](https://github.com/cms-opendata-analyses/HiggsTauTauNanoAODOutreachAnalysis/blob/master/plot.py).
-First, we again add the pileup variables.
-This time to the labels-list starting that begins from line 12.
+Again, we start by adding the pileup variables.
+This time to the 'labels'-list that begins from line 12.

 ```py
 "pileup_true": "Pileup_true_number",